-In 2020, the Sava Insurance Group monitored the situation, adjusting its operations to the measures imposed by the government of the Republic of Slovenia and recommended by experts to protect the health of employees and clients, to prevent the spread of Covid-19, and to limit operational risks.
-For details, see the annual report of the Sava Insurance Group and Sava Re d.d. for 2020 (hereinafter: the "Company's annual report"), section 17.6.1 Impact of Covid-19 pandemic, posted on the Company's website.
+Details are set out in the annual report of the Sava Insurance Group and Sava Re d.d. for 2021 (hereinafter: the Company's annual report), section 17.6.1 "Impact of Covid-19 pandemic", posted on the Company's website.